mehtaharsh16/daniel.feldroy.com/posts/easy-form-views-controversy.md

 # The Controversy

-Before you jump to convert all your function based forms to this pattern, consider the following argument raised against it by a good
+Before you jump to convert all your function-based form views to this pattern, consider the following argument raised against it by a good
 friend: